Info for Ethics Officers

 ONLINE ETHICS REFRESHER

-Existing employees who have completed an online Ethics Refresher (OER) in 2024 via the Statewide Learning Management System (SLMS) or your agencies own learning management system2025 Training Due: Complete a live CETC on or before December 31, 2025.2026 Training Due: Complete Ethics Refresher Training on or before December 31, 2026.
+Existing employees who have completed an online Ethics Refresher (OER) in 2025 via the Statewide Learning Management System (SLMS) or your agencies own learning management system2026 Training Due: Complete a live CETC on or before December 31, 2026.2027 Training Due: Complete Ethics Refresher Training on or before December 31, 2027.

-Exsiting employees who have not received any ethics training2025 Training Due: Complete a live CETC on or before December 31, 2025.2026 Training Due: Complete Ethics Refresher Training on or before December 31, 2026.
+Existing employees who were non-compliant with their 2024 ethics training requirement2026 Training Due: Complete a live CETC on or before December 31, 2026.2027 Training Due: Complete Ethics Refresher Training on or before December 31, 2027.

 Ethics training is tracked for every state employee in the Commission’s Statewide Ethics Training Application (SETA).